zeyadadev/rk3588-ryujinx-hacks/README.md

 ## What the Patch Does

 **The Problem:**
 Ryujinx creates host-visible GPU buffers for occlusion queries and writes a sentinel value (`0xFFFFFFFEFFFFFFFE`) to mark them as "waiting for result".
 After issuing the query, it polls the buffer expecting the Vulkan driver to overwrite the sentinel with the actual result.
-On Mali GPUs, the driver never writes the result back to host memory, leaving the buffer stuck at the sentinel value.
+On Mali-G610 GPU, the libmali driver never writes the result back to host memory, leaving the buffer stuck at the sentinel value.
 Games polling for these results wait indefinitely and freeze.

 **The Fix:**
 After 5000 polling attempts with no change (~5 seconds), the patch detects the stuck query and writes a fallback value (0 or 1) to the buffer.
 Game-specific overrides determine which fallback to use: